Specas/Mnyrve/README.md

 -------

-### Policy Iteration
+### Value Iteration

-The results of running policy iteration on a grid world is shown below.
+The results of running value iteration on a grid world is shown below.
 The numbers denote the value function for each state, while the arrows represent the optimal policy. <br/>

 <br/>